microsoft/pxt-ev3/docs/labview.md

 ## Tank

-The **tank** blocks control the speed of two motors, typically from a differential drive robot.
-They can also specify the duration, angle or number of rotations.
+The **tank** blocks control the speed of two motors.
+These are commonly used for a differential drive robot.
+The blocks can also specify the duration, angle, or number of rotations.

 ![Tank block](/static/labview/tank.png)